Holds

 Note: While most records management operations cannot be performed on records under a hold, they can still be transferred.
 This is because transferring a record does not change its life cycle or its jurisdiction.

-Removing a hold can only be performed on the object that was explicitly frozen.
+Removing a hold can only be performed on the object that was explicitly placed under hold.
 If you place a hold on a record folder, you cannot directly remove a hold from a record within that record folder; you must instead remove the hold from that record folder.

 The hold action restricts modifying or removing information and halts the records management life cycle, as well as preventing users from moving records under a hold to another location.